The Great Alone Book Club

 Our book discussion was animated and nothing about it was optimistic.
 Much like the story itself our conversation was as cold as an Alaskan winter.
 We agreed that the Dad's struggles with PTSD would have made a gripping and necessary story alone but with the added feeling of The Shining by Stephen King it took this novel off in a whole other direction that is filled with violence, hopelessness and gloom.

 If you prefer your books with tragedy on top of tragedy and a dollop of more tragedy with no room to breathe or even coming up for air then this is the book for you.
 Like I said, this novel might not be everyone's cup of tea but we do give huge props to Hannah's fast page turning writing style and beautifully descriptive scenes of life in the remote parts of Alaska.
-This authors well written characters (Large Marge is fantastic) as well as the townspeople that come in all descriptive shapes and sizes was the best part for our thin ice reading emotions.
+The author's well written characters (Large Marge is fantastic) as well as the townspeople that come in all descriptive shapes and sizes was the best part for our thin as ice reading emotions.
 In the end, we agreed to wait a wee bit longer to read any more of Hannah's novels until we've fully recovered from The Great Alone because it was a dark and lonely place to be.

 For our last read of the summer we chose The Little Paris Bookshop.
 Described as an easy, sweet and uplifting novel.
 Something that is much needed at this time.
 Read along with us!

 Books are the mile markers of my life.
 Some people have family photos or home movies to record their past.
 I’ve got books.
 Characters.
 For as long as I can remember, books have been my safe place ~ Leni

 Leni's literary journey through novels

 Leni loved reading and photography.
 Here is a list of all of the books she read throughout the novel.
 Like an 80's mixed tape the titles and or descriptions of the books chronicles Leni's life and survival in Alaska perfectly.
 Links to Amazon.com

 Watership Down - There is trouble and a new homeland must be found